kai687/sphinxawesome-theme/docs/index.md

 ---
+myst:
   html_meta:
     description: Create functional and beautiful websites for your documentation with Sphinx and the Awesome Sphinx Theme.
     keywords: Documentation, Sphinx, Python
 ---

 <!-- vale Google.Headings = NO -->